nxp-mcuxpresso/mcux-sdk-examples/frdmk32l2a4s/driver_examples/tpm/combine_pwm/readme.txt

 Overview
 ========
 The TPM project is a demonstration program of generating a combined PWM signal by the SDK TPM driver.
-It sets up the TPM hardware block to output PWM signals on two TPM channels.
+It sets up the TPM hardware block to output PWM signals(24kHZ) on two TPM channels.
 The example also show's the complementary mode of operation and deadtime insertion.
+The PWM duty cycle is manually updated and is initially 10%.
 On boards that have 2 LEDs connected to the TPM pins, the user will see a change in LED brightness if user enter different values.
 And if the board do not support LEDs to show, the outputs can be observed by oscilloscope.